 Vanishing point in art

-You can see where the vanishing point is in the perspective drawing above – this is the point where the train tracks meet far off in the distance.
+You can see where the vanishing point is in the drawing above.
+This is the point where the train tracks meet far off in the distance.
 The rails go on and on across the level plain until they reach the horizon where they are lost from sight.